 I am working on a cookbook.
-To be notified of when the book is out, please subscribe to my mailing list in the upper left-hand corner of this page where it says “Subscribe to Our Newsletter.”
+To be notified of when the book is out, please subscribe to my mailing list in the upper left-hand corner of this page.
 I will keep folks on my mailing list updated as it gets closer to completion.
-If you have any requests or suggestions for the cookbook, feel free to leave a comment below.
 Thank you for your interest and support!

 Do you ever eat unhealthy foods?

 When I’m cooking for myself, at home or for others, I keep it as healthy as possible.
 When I go to a restaurant or function where there will be non-healthy food (which is a given), I will do my best to choose and order foods that align with my healthy way of eating (or eat before I go).
 I actually eat out a lot less than I used to, and I don’t miss it; I much prefer my own food.
 Once in a while I will eat something that I usually don’t, like a vegan baked good containing oil, flour, sugar and/or salt.
 But I do it consciously of how it will affect my body and make me feel afterwards.
 I never eat animal foods, however, because not only are animal foods health-harming to humans, they harm animals, obviously, and I don’t want to be a supporter of animal suffering in any way.

 I and many others eat a whole foods, low-fat, plant-based diet because we have done our homework (boy, have we!) and have learned from our reading as well as our personal experiences that it can provide us with incredibly good health and vitality, and in a way that is delicious, sustainable and utterly enjoyable.
 If you are just starting out, you may be skeptical, but after a while your taste buds will adapt and you will be thoroughly excited about diving into a baked potato with hummus and steamed vegetables.
 Trust me!